admataz/buildingblocks/src/content/articles/drupal-rest-service-iphone-app.md

 date: 2013-06-11
 description: Overview of how we used Drupal as the CMS to for an iOS app
 keywords: Drupal, RESTful, iOS, services, CMS
-title: Drupal as the CMS for a restful API for an iPhone App. admataz
+title: Drupal as the CMS for a restful API for an iPhone App.
 published: true
 ---